yltaba/kaggle/README.md

 # Kaggle Competitions

-Repository for notebooks used to train models for Kaggle competitions.
+Notebooks used to train models for Kaggle competitions.